Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt of Poem, "Too Near"
+Introduction and Excerpt From "Too Near"

 Paramahansa Yogananda's poem, "Too Near," declares the spiritual truth that each individual soul is a spark of the Divine Creator.
 The individual does not have to acquire that status, but understanding that state of being is necessary.
 Each individual needs only to expand his/her consciousness in order to realize the already divine nature of the soul.